kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 __Web Developer__, June 2011 - December 2011

 * Developed CMS-driven B2C websites for clients, typically from the homebuilding industry.
-* Built and lead development team.
+* Starting out as the sole developer, I built and lead this entirely new department at the firm.

 ### Epraxa
 __Web Developer__, February 2009 - June 2011